dalenewman/Cfg-NET/README.md

 --------------

 Cfg.Net doesn't have any direct dependencies.
-It has built-in `XML` and `JSON` default parsers adn serializers.
+It has built-in `XML` and `JSON` default parsers and serializers.
 It is a portable class library targeting:

 * .NET 4
 * Silverlight 5